 Have the children bring in brown gloves (the inexpensive stretchy kind) most parents will send in the pair so you will have extra.
 Then have the children stuff a glove with craft stuffing.
 Then help them push in the bottom so you can glue an oval piece of cardboard to the bottom and your turkey should stand up.
 Then have pre-cut felt feathers for them to glue onto “fingers’.
 A beak and googly eyes and a hat if you like.

 This is adorable when finished.
 Can be used as a centerpiece of their family table.

 Have an outline of a turkey on a brown piece of construction paper.
 Decorate the turkey with cereal, beads, pasta, feathers, or have each child bring something from home to share in the decorating.
 Each comes out so different, and each child can tell you which one is their’s when hung up!!

-On front of card you have a turkey:
+On the front of the card you have a turkey:

-On inside of the card you could write this little poem:
+On the inside of the card you could write this little poem: